-Thanks to the TED conference last week, the internet has been effervescent with reports by attendees declaring one presentation or another life-changing, or game-changing, or world-changing.
-Of course, that’s the point.
-TED is an intellectual orgy, where the big ideas go to procreate and catch fire, and where industry and thought leaders go to network and be re-energized.
+Thanks to the TED conference last week, the internet has been effervescent with reports declaring one presentation or another life changing, or game changing, or world changing.
+That’s the mission; TED is an intellectual orgy, where the big ideas go to procreate, and where industry and thought leaders go to connect and be re-energized.
 Videos of the best speakers are passed around for months afterward, allowing anyone to get a hit of the potential that’s shared there.
-It’s voyeuristically clear, however, that nothing compares to the immersive experience of seeing it live.
+It’s voyeuristically clear, however, that nothing compares to the immersion of seeing it live.

 Those who attend are already at the top of their game.
-They leave charged up to do more, taking with them an ever more expanded sense of what’s possible.
-And while I’d love to be a fly on the wall there someday (which is about the only way I’d get in), I can’t help but wonder if we ought not also enable such experiences a bit lower on the food chain.
+They leave charged up and wanting to do more, taking with them an ever more expanded sense of what’s possible.
+I’d love to be a fly on that wall someday, yet I can’t help but wonder if we ought not also enable such experiences a bit lower on the food chain.
 What if that conviction of “possible” were instilled in those who’ve never had it to begin with?

 Far away from the rarefied air of TED, the most significant speaking “event” I have ever done was also the smallest.
-In the summer of 2007, a high school teacher in Alexandria, VA wrote to tell me that she’d shown Who Killed the Electric Car? in her class, then assigned her students to design a plan to improve the world in some small way.
+In 2007, a Virginia high school teacher wrote to tell me that she’d shown Who Killed the Electric Car? in her summer class, then assigned her students to design a plan to improve the world in some small way.
 They’d been fired up after the movie, but were immediately daunted by the assignment, their enthusiasm deflated by the belief that one teenager can’t make a difference.
-Recalling that I was their age when I started working for General Motors, she’d wanted to know if I had any words of encouragement she could pass along.
+I was their age when I started working for General Motors, so she’d wanted to know if I had any words of encouragement to pass along.

-Needing to go to Washington, DC the following week for a conference, I offered to stop in Alexandria and visit the school with a colleague.
-Meanwhile, I learned the rest of the story: the class was comprised entirely of kids who’d flunked during the spring, and was already slated to be cancelled because only a small handful were enrolled this time.
-Now they likely wouldn’t graduate at all.
-Sadly, some at the school were amazed that we were willing to come talk to “kids like them”, but they decided to keep the class going until we did.
+I had to be in Washington, DC the following week for a conference, so I visited the school with a colleague.
+Meanwhile, I learned the rest: the class was comprised entirely of kids who’d flunked during the spring, and it was already slated to be cancelled because only a small handful were enrolled this time.
+The few who remained likely wouldn’t graduate at all.
+More painfully, administrators were amazed that we were willing to come talk to “kids like them”, but they decided to keep the class going until we did.

 We spent the afternoon there, answering questions from the film, showing them the RAV4 EV that we’d brought and letting them tool around the parking lot in it.
 A simple presentation that we’d done dozens of times.
-Only after we left did my colleague share the brief but passionate monologue a student named Phillip delivered to him on the side:
+Only after we left did my colleague share the brief but passionate thoughts a student named Phillip quietly shared with him:

 You know, I used to just sit at home, watch television and clench my fists.
 I’d watch the people in our government lie and cheat and do whatever they wanted just because no one would stop them.
 They think that they’re above the rules.
 I’d just sit and get madder and madder.
 But mostly I was sad because I knew that I could never do anything to stop them.
 I used to believe that no one can….